Charles W. Fairbanks: Death and legacy

-Mausoleum of Charles Fairbanks at Crown Hill Cemetery in Indianapolis, Indiana, in 2022.
+Grave of Charles Fairbanks at Crown Hill Cemetery in Indianapolis, Indiana, in 2022.

 Fairbanks died of nephritis in his home on June 4, 1918, at the age of 66, and he was interred in Crown Hill Cemetery in Indianapolis.

 Fairbanks received the honorary degree of LL.D. from Ohio Wesleyan University in 1901, and from Northwestern University in 1907.
 The Charles W. Fairbanks Professor of Politics and Government position at Ohio Wesleyan University is named for him.

 The city of Fairbanks, Alaska, and the Fairbanks North Star Borough within which it lies; the Fairbanks School District in Union County, Ohio; Fairbanks, Minnesota; Fairbanks, Oregon; and Fairbanks Township, Michigan, are all named after him.

 In 1966, the Indiana Sesquicentennial Commission placed an Indiana historical marker in front of Fairbanks's home at 30th and Meridian Streets in Indianapolis.
 On May 15, 2009, an Ohio historical marker was dedicated in Unionville Center, commemorating Fairbanks's birthplace.